Treatment to protect mitochondria may enter clinical trials this year

 Recommended Reading

-A person gestures to a chart on a wall while delivering a presentation to an audience at a conference.
+A person gestures to a chart on a wall while delivering a presentation to an audience.

 Risvodetinib shows potential to slow disease progression in clinical trial